noseglasses/elf_diff/README.md

 By means of the command line arguments `symbol_selection_regex` and `symbol_exclusion_regex`, symbols can be explicitly selected and excluded.
 The specified regular expressions are applied to both the old and the old binary.
 For more fine grained selection, please used the `*_old` and `*_new` versions of the respective command line arguments.

+### Skip Similar Symbols Detection

+Similar symbol detection can be a very useful tool but it is a quite costly operation as it requires comparing all symbol names from one binary with all symbols from the other.
+Assuming that both binaries contain `n` symbols this is a `O(n^2)` operation.
+Therefore it is up to the user to disabe similar symbol detection and output via the command line argument `--skip_symbol_similarities`.

 ### Assembly Code